FrankSzendzielarz/AlgorandVisualStudio/README.md

 ## USING THE TEMPLATES

 After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.
+##  UPDATE (June 2024)
+v1.30 now offers ARC4 wire types, such as Arc4.Tuple, Arc4.Bool etc., allowing for direct arc4 encoding and decoding, when integrating with contracts developed using non-C# types.
+Proxies now include Arc4 caller methods, using Arc4 encoding, so that single or group transactions can be constructed to call ARC4 compliant contracts, for apps defined by ARC32.

 ## UPDATE (May 2024)
 V1.21 now supports ARC32 and compatibility with Puya.